Read the answers to our frequently asked questions to learn more about Invisalign clear aligners, or send us a new question!

 Based on this plan, a series of custom Invisalign aligners will be made to fit your teeth precisely during each stage of your treatment process.

 Invisalign aligners are designed to move your teeth by small increments during your treatment.
 You will wear each aligner for 20 to 22 hours a day for about two weeks before you replace it with the next one in the series.

-This process will continue until your teeth are in their corrected positions.
 The duration of your Invisalign treatment will be determined by your dentist based on your specific case.